Cis/Trans: some linguistic considerations

-By Teresa Maldonado/Pikara Magazine* Illustration: Ms. Milton Following the article on freedom of expression and hate speech published in Pikara Magazine last summer, I have received messages from friends on both sides (I have friends—and enemies, I'm afraid—on both sides of the debate, and especially in the middle, which is the…
+By Teresa Maldonado/Pikara Magazine* Illustration: Mrs. Milton Following the article on freedom of expression and hate speech published in Pikara Magazine last summer, I have received messages from friends on both sides (I have friends—and enemies, I'm afraid—on both sides of the debate, and, above all, in the middle, which is the…

 By Teresa Maldonado /Pikara Magazine*